Wimbledon 2024: ‘I never thought I would win the same trophy as Jana,’ says Krejcikova, dedicates title to late mentor

 Wimbledon and the Czech Republic seem to have a special relationship.
-Four women representing the country have won Grand Slam singles titles.
-All four of them have triumphed at Wimbledon, with Barbora Krejcikova the latest.
+Four women representing the country have won Grand Slam singles titles and all four have triumphed at Wimbledon, with Barbora Krejcikova joining Jana Novotna (1998), Petra Kvitova (2011 and 2014) and Marketa Vondrousova (2023).

 “Nobody is going to believe that I won Wimbledon...
 I still can’t believe it,” insisted Krejcikova.
-“The first match here was three hours and 15 minutes and I won 7-5 in the third set (vs. Veronika Kudermetova).
+“The first match here was three hours and 15 minutes and I won 7-5 in the third.
 I didn’t have a good season and it is unbelievable that I am standing here with this trophy.”

-The 28-year-old said none of her dreams would have materialised if not for the mentorship of compatriot and 1998 champion Jana Navotna.
+The 28-year-old said none of her dreams would have materialised if not for the mentorship of Novotna.

 Latest on Sportstar